confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 mvn exec:java -Dexec.mainClass=io.confluent.examples.clients.basicavro.ConsumerMultiDatacenterExample -Dexec.args="topic1 localhost:29091 http://localhost:8081 localhost:29092"
 ```

-Verify the consumer is reading data originating from both DC1 and DC2:
+Verify in the consumer output that it is reading data originating from both DC1 and DC2:

 ```bash
 ...